March 2024

 "All the virgin eyes in the world are made of glass"

-In the poem "NY at Night", Julia Sjölin asks the hypothetical question of whether the Virgin has ever been painted at night.
-She follows up with a line from Mina Loy's poem "Magasins du Louvre": All the virgin eyes in the world are made of glass.
-It is around the gaze that Sjölin's work is centered.
+In the poem “NY at Night,” Julia Sjölin poses the hypothetical question of whether Innocence has ever been painted at night.
+She follows up with a line from Mina Loy’s poem “Magasins du Louvre”: All the eyes of innocence in the world are made of glass.
+It is around the gaze that Sjölin’s work centers.

 “Every book is blood,” Lispector writes in, A Breath of Life.
 “It's pus, it's excrement, it's heart torn to shreds, it's nerves cut to pieces, it's electric shock, it's coagulated blood running like boiling lava down the mountain.”